rallets/console-app-net5/README.md

 - Azure KeyVault

 Your custom configuration properties (Options pattern) should be placed inside objects, and not added directly to the AppConfig class.
-In this wy it's possible to inject these classes during DI.
+In this way it's possible to inject these classes during DI.

 ### User secrets